pwikapanel/illustrator-panel/Tests.md

 1. in an Illustrator page, select any single object
 2. open the Layers panel and locate the object
-3. click "Create Group"
+3. click "Create Group" three times

-Expected result: the object is now part of a group in the Layers panel
+Expected result: the object is now part of a three-level nested group in the Layers panel

 ----
 ### Animation Tips